Jerome Swartz

 Swartz received a bachelor's degree in electrical engineering from The City College of New York and a Ph.D. also in electrical engineering from Polytechnic University in Brooklyn, receiving fellowships from the National Science Foundation and Ford Foundation along the way.

+In 1999, he led Symbol to the National Medal of Technology, the U. S.'s highest honor for technology innovation.
+The award was presented to Swartz by President Clinton at the White House on March 14, 2000.